 Step 6: Keep Your Eyes Peeled For The Blossoms

-Every fruit-bearing vine has its own personality.
+Every fruit-bearing vine has its personality.
 They grow both female and male flowers.
 The female flower develops into a fruit after being pollinated by the male bloom.
-When the blooms appear, keep an eye on them because the female flower only stays open for a brief time.
+When the blooms appear, keep an eye on them because the female flower only stays open briefly.
 It will not bear fruit if pollination does not place within this time frame.

 The male flowers bloom first, followed by the female flowers a few days later.
 The male and female can be distinguished by their stalks.
 The stalk of the former is narrower, whereas the stalk of the latter is rounder.

 Pollination takes place with the help of bees on a farm or in a field.
 However, if you want to cultivate cantaloupes in a container on your balcony or terrace, you’ll have to take matters into your own hands practically!
 Are you unsure of how to proceed?

 The procedure is straightforward, but you must pollinate the female flowers while still open.
 If it closes before then, you’ve already missed your chance to cultivate sweet cantaloupes.
 Pluck 1-3 male flowers when you observe the female flowers unfold their petals.